yannsalvignol/cherrizbox_app/creator-1/STEP_BY_STEP_IMPLEMENTATION_GUIDE.md

         throwIfMissing({ message, chatId, fanId, proId }, ['message', 'chatId', 'fanId', 'proId']);

         log(`Processing message from fan ${fanId} in chat ${chatId}`);

+        // NOTE: This is basic processing - will be enhanced with intent recognition in Week 3
+        // For now, treat the entire message as one unit

         // Step 1: Store the message
         const messageVectorId = await storeMessage(index, message, chatId, fanId, proId);